 Water Resources - Shifts in rainfall patterns will lead to periods of flooding and drought that can significantly impact water resources.
-Increases in heavy downpours and more intense hurricanes can lead to greater erosion and more sedimentation in waterways.
-Increased periods of drought may lead to poor water quality.
+Increases in heavy downpours and more intense storms are leading to greater erosion and more sedimentation in waterways.
 Geographically isolated wetlands are critical wildlife habitat and can be impacted by changes in surrounding landcover.